 Bicycle police around the world use Town and Country tires on their bikes and I now see why.
 The Town and Country Continental Tire works great at everywhere performing well dirt and gravel.
 These tires jump curbs with ease zoom through the neighborhoods and stop on a dime.

-Continental Town and Country Tire Review
+Town and Country Tire Thread

 Heavy-duty puncture resistance rubber allows you to take long rides with ease knowing you won’t have to worry about flats or sidewall issues when using the Continental Town and Country Tire.
 I feel safe and confident when riding these tires.
 I cannot imagine riding at night without these tires; they are stable, durable and dependable.